TheSwanFactory/hourofnode/INSTALL.md

 2.)
 Install node.js
-  Download it from here: http://nodejs.org/download/
+  Download it from here: http://nodejs.org/download/ *Note*: MS Windows installs: a reboot of the system is required, after installing node.js, for *npm* to be accessible via the CMD prompt.

 ### Installation Steps (The Hour of Node web-app) ###
 3.)
 Download The Hour of Node web-application as a ZIP file